ryrob30/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/configure-push-messaging.md

 Before you configure push messaging, review the following information:

-* You must perform several prerequisite tasks.
+* You must perform some prerequisite tasks.

   For more information about these tasks, see [Prerequisites to Enable Push Messaging](../../../c-manage-app-settings/c-mob-confg-app/configure-push-messaging/prerequisites-push-messaging.md#concept_28A61FEE3C7F48F1866BD1995EC43ACE).

 * **Report Suite Considerations**

     You can configure one app store app for Apple and one for Google in each report suite.
 If you need additional apps, for example, one for a production environment and one for a dev environment, set up a new app store app and a new report suite for each environment.